 BioWare responded by attempting to fix the demo, but by the time it somewhat stabilised, almost an entire day's worth of time was gone.
-In response, the developers addressed their fans in a blog post by Chad Robertson , who listed the things that would and wouldn't be fixed in time for the public demo.
+In response, the developers addressed their fans in a , who listed the things that would and wouldn't be fixed in time for the public demo.

-In a more recent post , Robertson stated that the public demo would be more stable and that returning VIP demo players would keep their progression.
+In a , Robertson stated that the public demo would be more stable and that returning VIP demo players would keep their progression.
 He did, however, warn potential players that the demo might still suffer from some new or returning issues.

 So far, it seems BioWare kept their word.
 The public demo is expectedly larger than the VIP demo as there is no entry barrier for those who didn't preorder Anthem but there are no reports of infinite loading screens or desynchronisation so far.
 The demo kicked off on Friday, 01 February 2019 and will be available during the entire weekend, so if you were hesitant to check it out due to the catastrophe that was the VIP demo, you might want to start downloading now.